Last Updated on 24. February 2026 by Andi

 Introduction

-For many New Apostolic Christians, the thought of forgiveness of sins is closely tied to the Sunday service: after a joint confession of guilt, an apostle or minister declares forgiveness “in the name of Jesus.”
-This practice is deeply rooted in New Apostolic spirituality and is experienced as a recurring act of purification.
-But what exactly does the New Apostolic Catechism teach about forgiveness of sins?
-And how does that compare to the biblical message, especially in the New Testament?
+This practice roots itself deeply in New Apostolic spirituality.
+Believers experience it as a recurring act of purification.
+But what exactly does the New Apostolic Catechism teach?
+And how does that compare to the New Testament?

 How I Experienced It